BriteSnow/cloud-starter/doc/json-rpc/README.md

 TLDR; As simple as REST, domain-centric, future proof, and simpler to type and verify.

 - **As simple as REST** - From a http protocol point of view, JSON-RPC is a subset of REST, only POST and only JSON, and while it might be a little unfamiliar at first, the medium/long-term benefits are significant.
-- **Transport Protocol Agnostic** Supports HTTP as simple as REST but JSON-RPC is a transport agnostic is more of a message-based protocol decoupled from the conduit.
+- **Transport Protocol Agnostic** Supports HTTP as simple as REST, but JSON-RPC is a transport agnostic message-based protocol decoupled from the conduit.
 It can be used with other conduit schemes of data/command exchange, pub/sub, web socket, inter-process, etc.
 - **Application Centric** - Do not need to contort HTTP methods and url paths to Application API semantics (e.g. GET v.s.
 POST v.s.
 PUT v.s.
 PATCH, and Path v.s.
 Params v.s.
 Body)
 - **Simpler to Type/Verify** - Since everything is JSON Body, simpler to type and verify (e.g., JSON Schema)
 - **Support for batch** - Inherently support batching of queries.